technicalwriting/tools/src/pages/about.md

 ---

 A blog by Kayce Basques that explores technical writing tools like static site generators, generative AI, link checkers, and so on.
-Explorations of docs-as-code topics, in other words.
+Adventures in docs-as-code topics, in other words.
 All opinions my own.

 ## Tech stack